ynoTL23/JavaScript30/README.md

 ## Day 2: CSS and JS Clock
 Simple webpage that displays a functioning analog clock as well as the same clock in digital format.

+## Day 3: CSS Variables
+An random image is rendered along with some control inputs.
+The user can interact with these fields to alter the image's blur, spacing, rotation, color and skew.